One Class at a Time

 What is “One Class at a Time?”

-“One Class at a Time” is a joint effort between Montana’s News Station and First Interstate Bank to help fulfill needs of area schools.
+“One Class at a Time” is a joint effort between the Montana Television Network and First Interstate Bank to help fulfill needs of area schools.
 The KRTV program serves Great Falls area schools.

 Each week during the school year, a representative from First Interstate Bank and a KRTV reporter will visit the selected classroom to receive that week’s grant.
 The teacher and class are presented a check for $250 to assist the class in attaining their goals.
 The winning class is then featured during the Monday 5:30 p.m. and 10 p.m. newscasts.